fanglingsu/vimb/man.md

 plugins (bool)
 : Determines whether or not plugins on the page are enabled.

+prevent-newwindow (bool)
+: Whether to open links, that would normally open in a new window, in the current window.
+This option does not affect links fired by hinting.

 sans-serif-font (string)
 : The font family used as the default for content using sans-serif font.